WanLoong/ClinicX/README.md

 # ClinicX

-This is a student project.
-Don't copy my shit
+This is a student project by Lucas Eun.
+Don't copy my shit.